 Sleepaway Camp II: Unhappy Campers is the type of movie I want to snuggle up with and just hug all night long.
 It makes me feel so happy inside, in spite of all its flaws, which the movie has plenty of.
-It’s your lovable cheap 80s slasher, with a heart of a gold and a killer with smile on her face.
-Departing from the more serious tone of the original Sleepaway Camp and bringing in a fresh new face for our gender confused Angela, played by the wonderful Pamela Springsteen, Sleepaway Camp II: Unhappy Campers is a funny, cheesy and adorable little slasher and thanks to Scream Factory, we all can sing the happy camper song together on glorious high definition Blu-ray, with their wonderful Collector’s Edition release.
+It’s your lovable cheap 80s slasher, with a heart of gold and a killer with a smile on her face.
+Departing from the more serious tone of the original Sleepaway Camp and bringing in a fresh new face for our gender-confused Angela, played by the wonderful Pamela Springsteen, Sleepaway Camp II: Unhappy Campers is a funny, cheesy and adorable little slasher and thanks to Scream Factory, we all can sing the happy camper song together on glorious high definition Blu-ray, with their wonderful Collector’s Edition release.
 Let’s pack our bags, put on our hiking boots and grab the chainsaw, as we hack through this review together after the jump…

 DISCS: 1 Blu-ray, 1 DVD RUN-TIME: 80 min ASPECT RATIO: 1.78:1 RESOLUTION: 1080p AUDIO: DTS-HD Master Audio 2.0

 SUBTITLES: English REGION: A/1 RATING: R PRODUCTION DATE: 1988 RELEASE DATE: June 9th, 2015